phenixdigital/phoenix_storybook/guides/color_modes.md

 # Color modes

-The storybook can support color modes: _dark_, _light_ and _system_.
+The storybook supports three color modes: _dark_, _light_ and _system_.

-- The storybook style itself is styled based on the selected color mode
+- The Storybook's styling adapts based on the selected color mode.
-- Your components will be wrapped in a div with a custom dark class.
+- Your components are wrapped in a `<div>` with a custom dark class.

-The different modes are handled as such:
+The different modes are handled as follows:

-- when `dark`, the `dark` class (or custom dark class) is added on your components sandbox
+- `dark`: the `dark` class (or custom dark class) is applied to your component's sandbox
-- when `light`, no class is set
+- `light`: no class is applied
-- when `system`, it will add the `dark` class if your system prefers dark (cf. `prefers-color-scheme`)
+- `system`: The `dark` class is added if your system prefers dark mode (as determined by the `prefers-color-scheme` media query).

 ## Setup

-First you need enable `color_mode` support.
+To enable color mode support, you need to configure it in your Storybook setup:

 ```elixir
 use PhoenixStorybook,